Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 They still pull out Sisters of Mercy now and then.

-They still have a skull somewhere in their house, in home decor or printed form.
+They still have a skull somewhere in their house, in home decor or in printed form.

 Some of these updated goths may even still proudly call themselves goth but they have recovered from that kind of goth, you see?